 CalPoly University Professor Martin Mehl believes video communication can change how we connect in the world.
-For the past 20 years, Mehl has taught communication studies to students in higher education.
-He believes that video learning plays a huge role in building and maintaining authentic relationships.
+For the past 20 years, Mehl has taught communication studies.
+He says video learning plays a huge role in connecting and maintaining authentic relationships with his students.
 As a professor, these relationships enable him to become a better mentor which opens a pathway of trust and respect with his students.

 Mehl and Instructional Designer, Dr. Luanne Fose, studied the effects that video can have in teaching through their analytical research, ‘Digital Academic Revolution.’
 The study tasked faculty to provide video feedback and apply mentorship principles with their students.
-They found remarkable results with participating professors who say they were able to save time, provide personal feedback and foster authentic relationships with students.
-They were recognized at the Online Learning Consortium (OLC) recognized their efforts at the “Innovate/HBCU Affordable Learning Summit” in New Orleans, LA with the “2017 Effective Practice Award” for their Digital Mentorship Competency (DMC) Pedagogy.
+They found remarkable results with participating professors who say they were able to save time, provide personal feedback, and foster authentic relationships with students.
+The Online Learning Consortium (OLC) recognized their efforts at the “Innovate/HBCU Affordable Learning Summit” in New Orleans, LA with the “2017 Effective Practice Award” for their Digital Mentorship Competency (DMC) Pedagogy.

 The Screencast-O-Matic team spoke with Professor Mehl about his passion for education, how technology plays a role in it, and what advice he would give fellow educators.

 1) Why did you become an educator?